GaretJax/phpbrowscap/README.markdown

 Introduction
 ------------

-The http://browsers.garykeith.com/downloads.asp browscap.ini file is a
-database maintained by Gary Keith at http://browsers.garykeith.com/ which provides a lot of details about browsers and their capabilities, such as name, versions, Javascript support and so on.
+The [browscap.ini](http://browsers.garykeith.com/downloads.asp) file is a database maintained by [Gary Keith](http://browsers.garykeith.com/) which provides a lot of details about browsers and their capabilities, such as name, versions, Javascript support and so on.